 International good practices show that to reduce ‘deaths on wheels’, countries need to adopt a comprehensive ‘safe system’ approach to be implemented systematically and consistently over a 20-to-30-year time period.
 It is not just the human toll that should concern policy-makers in Europe and Central Asia – the economic costs are also high.

 Road fatalities and disability undermine growth of the human capital that is essential for sustainable long-term economic and social well being.
 The ‘silent epidemic’ has particularly negative effects on the 15- 44 aged population – the young and working age people in the prime of their lives.
-Road traffic injuries are already the leading cause of death among children, adolescents, and young adults aged 5-29 years, and the third leading cause of death among those aged 30-44 years.
+Road traffic injuries are already the leading cause of death among adolescents and young adults aged 15-29 years, and the third leading cause of death among those aged 30-44 years.
 About 80 percent of road traffic death victims are males.
 ‘Distracted driving’ due to the growing use of cell phones and texting while driving increasingly results in road traffic crashes, affecting young drivers in particular.

 The economic cost of road deaths and injuries in countries of Europe and Central Asia is estimated to exceed 1.5 percent of GDP per year.
 The highest costs per year are in Russia (US$ 34 billion), Turkey (US$ 14 billion), Poland (US$ 10 billion), and Ukraine (US $5 billion).